View our posts

 Everything we do at our school is to fulfil one of these priorities and that is no different for our Pupil Premium strategy.
 By focusing on these five areas, we know that all students will be given a robust, fair and uncompromising education whereby the impact of this will especially improve the life changes for those who are disadvantaged.

-In 2023-24, our specific focus is to know our students even better, and a new academy-wide focus on formative assessment and feedback practice will enable and ensure the progress of all students, including those in receipt of pupil premium funding.
-Bright spots are celebrated quicker, and gaps in knowledge identified and responded to earlier.
+In 2024-25, our specific focus is to improve academic outcomes of all students through a new academy-wide focus on formative assessment and feedback practice, which will enable and ensure the progress of all students, including those in receipt of pupil premium funding.
+The bright spots will be celebrated quicker, and gaps in knowledge identified and responded to earlier.

 High-quality teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
 This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school.
 Implicit in the intended outcomes detailed below, is the intention that non-disadvantaged pupils’ attainment will be sustained and improved alongside progress for their disadvantaged peers.